-Issue with Samuel Eto’o:
+The issue with Samuel Eto’o:

-Some years ago, Roger Milla wasn’t on good terms with the former Barcelona striker, Samuel Eto’o.
+Some years ago, Roger Milla wasn’t on good terms with the former Barcelona striker Samuel Eto’o.
 This video tells you everything that transpired between the two Cameroon Football Legends.

 Roger Milla Religion:

 The Cameroonian Football Legend is a Christian and a devoted member of the Roman Catholic Church.
 Roger Milla attends Saint-Laurent Catholic church in Mvolyé, Yaoundé, Cameroon.
-This is the Catholic church he celebrated his 10th year marriage anniversary.
+This is the Catholic church he celebrated his 10th-year marriage anniversary.

 |ROGER MILLA WIKI INQUIRIES||ROGER MILLA BIOGRAPHY ANSWERS|